Win for Pakistan in SAFF event

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan launched their campaign in the South Asian Football Federation Championship on a winning note when they beat Nepal 2-1 in Bangladesh on Tuesday.
+ISLAMABAD: Pakistan earned their second victory in the South Asian Football Federation Championship in Bangladesh after beating Bhutan 3-0 on Saturday.

-Hassan Bashir scored in the 39th minute from the penalty spot to put Pakistan ahead.
-Nepal equalised in the 75th minute.
-Muhammad Ali then netted the winner just minutes before the final hooter.
-In another match Bangladesh beat Bhutan 2-0.
+In the dying moments of the match, Faheem Ahmad cashed in on the opportunity provided by Mohammad Ali to dodge the Bhutan goalkeeper with a left foot slice to make it 3-0.

-ISLAMABAD: Pakistan launched their campaign in the South Asian Football Federation Championship on a winning note when they beat Nepal 2-1 in Bangladesh on Tuesday.
+Pakistan had earlier defeated Nepal in their first match 2-1 and were beaten 0-1 by hosts Bangladesh in their second game.

-Hassan Bashir scored in the 39th minute from the penalty spot to put Pakistan ahead.
-Nepal equalised in the 75th minute.
-Muhammad Ali then netted the winner just minutes before the final hooter.
-In another match Bangladesh beat Bhutan 2-0.
+ISLAMABAD: Pakistan earned their second victory in the South Asian Football Federation Championship in Bangladesh after beating Bhutan 3-0 on Saturday.

 Comments